 with $C_{L}^{\h{\phi} \h{\phi}}$ given by

-The remaining terms in Eq.~\eqref{eq:bandpower} are noise biases that need to be subtracted: ${}^{(\m{RD})}N^{(0)}_{L}$ is the realization-dependent Gaussian noise (RDN0) \cite{Namikawa_2013} (the motivation to use this instead of the standard Gaussian noise, $N_0$, will be made clear later), $N^{(1)}_{L}$ represents the bias from those connected terms in CMB four-point function which contain the first-order lensing potential $C^{\phi\phi}_{L}$. $N^{(\m{MC})}_{L}$ is the ``Monte-Carlo''(MC) noise encapsulating biases not accounted for otherwise, such as higher-order reconstruction noise, estimated from MC simulations, and $N^{(\m{FG})}_{L}$ is the modeled foreground bias from extragalactic and galactic foregrounds like galactic dust, galaxy clusters and cosmic infrared background.
+The remaining terms in Eq.~\eqref{eq:bandpower} are noise biases that need to be subtracted: ${}^{(\m{RD})}N^{(0)}_{L}$ is the realization-dependent Gaussian noise (RDN0) \cite{Namikawa_2013} (Appendix~\ref{sec:appendix A} discusses the motivation to use this instead of the standard Gaussian noise $N^{(0)}_L$). $N^{(1)}_{L}$ represents the bias from connected terms in the CMB four-point function which contain the first-order lensing potential $C^{\phi\phi}_{L}$. $N^{(\m{MC})}_{L}$ is the ``Monte-Carlo''(MC) noise encapsulating biases not accounted for otherwise, such as higher-order reconstruction noise estimated from MC simulations, and $N^{(\m{FG})}_{L}$ is the modeled foreground bias from extragalactic and galactic foregrounds like galactic dust, galaxy clusters and the cosmic infrared background.